 Chihuly Glass Garden

-The neighboring Chihuly Glass Garden is a very different side of Seattle’s art scene featuring elegant glass creations both indoors and out.
-Even those that aren’t art lovers will still appreciate the unique sculptures and beautiful gardens.
+The neighboring Chihuly Glass Garden is a very different side of Seattle’s art scene featuring elegant glass creations indoors and outdoors by world-renowned artist Dale Chihuly.

-All 3 stops should take up most of your day and at some point in between you’ll get hungry, a good local spot to grab lunch nearby would be the Skillet Counter.
+All 3 stops should take up most of your day, and at some point in between, you’ll get hungry.
+A good local spot to grab lunch nearby would be the Skillet Counter.

 Olympic Sculpture Park

 Although Seattle is a big city, it is surrounded by big nature!
-So, whether you want to hike near Seattle or do other acvities, I highly recommend on one of your days to book a day tour out of the city.
+So, whether you want to hike near Seattle or do other activities, I highly recommend on one of your days to book a day tour out of the city.